mbarnettHMX/beneficial-ownership-engine/README.md

 1. Azure Synapse deployment, and
 2. Local deployment.

-Efficient processing is important for the Beneficial Ownership Engine, especially for large datasets, thus the Azure Synapse deployment is recommended.
+Efficient processing is important for the Beneficial Ownership Engine, which is compute-intensive especially for large datasets.
+Thus, the Azure Synapse deployment option is recommended.

 For Azure Synapse deployment refer to the [Synapse Deployment Instructions](https://github.com/mbarnettHMX/beneficial-ownership-engine/blob/main/docs/deployment/SYNAPSE_DEPLOY.md) document.